 The agreement, signed in Bogotá on November 24th, 2016, was passed by the Congress of the Republic of Colombia on November 30th, 2016.

-As of October the 31st, Spain have 7 observers deployed in Colombia.
-4 Officers belonging to the Spanish Army, 1 Officer belonging to the Navy and 2 military policemen belonging to the 'Guardia Civil'.
+Spain keep 7 observers deployed in Colombia.
+3 Officers belonging to the Spanish Army, 1 Officer belonging to the Navy, 1 Legal Advisor Officer and 2 military policemen belonging to 'Guardia Civil'.

 The deployment of the Spanish observers started on November 15th, 2016.